Gelareh/docker-openwrt-wso2am/README.md

     docker run -it -p 9443:9443 -v /my-repository:/repository   gelareh/docker-openwrt-wso2am

-  Find the  Mgt Console URL: https://172.17.0.27:9443/carbon/ (example)

-  in the logs and give it in your computer browser.
+  Find the  Mgt Console URL: https://172.17.0.27:9443/carbon/ (example) in the logs and give it in your computer         browser.

-  Note: If your computer port 9443 is used.
+  Note: If the computer port 9443 is used.
 Give an arbitary free port and adapt the given URL as so.